rivermont/spidy/README.md

 He has developed a bunch of features that we are working on merging into master.

-# TODO
-  - Consolidate all features of `FalconWarriorr-branch` into `master`
-  - Move GUI into `crawler.py`
-  - More documentation
-  - Upload spidy to PyPI/pip
-  - Multiple HTTP threads
-  - Respect robots.txt

 # Contribute
 We would love your help with anything!<br>
 Right now neither of us have access to a Linux or OS/X machine, so we don't have any documentation for running spidy on those systems.<br>